netliferesearch/promptfinder/docs/DEVELOPMENT.md

    - The extension will be installed and appear in your toolbar

 3. **Verify installation:**
-   - Look for the PromptFinder icon in your Chrome toolbar
+   - Look for the DesignPrompts icon in your Chrome toolbar
    - Click the icon to open the extension popup
    - The extension should load without any console errors